DataDog/documentation/content/integrations/kubernetes.md

 ## Overview

-Get metrics from kubernetes service in real time to:
+Get metrics and logs from kubernetes service in real time to:

 * Visualize and monitor kubernetes states
 * Be notified about kubernetes failovers and events.